 Probably the hardest part about having been raised by a toxic parent is coming to terms with what is and what is not socially or emotionally “normal” to feel.
 Read this article any time you need a serious talking-to about your own self-esteem… or whenever you feel at risk of believing that a Narcissist or Enabler is sharing “helpful” advice with you while simultaneously claiming that disrespecting or talking down to you is, ” for your own good”.

-Toxic parents not only behave in ways that are fundamentally egocentric and abusive, they pass their own toxic values on to children, life-mates, friends, family, and even — when Enabled — to their grandchildren.
+Toxic parents not only behave in ways that are fundamentally egocentric and abusive, but they also pass their own toxic values on to children, life-mates, friends, family, and even — when Enabled — to their grandchildren.
 If your narcissistic parent or toxic parents are driving you crazy, insisting you are bad for not sharing their values, this “How to Go Gray Rock and Depersonalize Verbal Abuse” self-help article is for you.

 Obviously, falling victim or “prey” to a toxic parent’s grandiose fantasies of social success (or falling for covert gaslighting psychological manipulations) can leave even the sanest and empathetic of young adults reeling from having spent their first 18-21 years of life under such an abhorrent personality’s caustic influence.